ishankhurana27/LLM-Response-Evaluator/README.md

 Or whichever file you specified.

-🧩 OVERVIEW
+🧩 **OVERVIEW

-This project implements a lightweight, real-time LLM evaluation pipeline that automatically scores any LLM response on:
+-This project implements a lightweight, real-time LLM evaluation pipeline that automatically scores any LLM response on:

-   -Response Relevance
+   - Response Relevance

-   -Context Completeness
+   - Context Completeness

-   -Hallucination Detection
+   - Hallucination Detection

-   -Latency Measurement
+   - Latency Measurement

-   -Token & Cost Estimation
+   - Token & Cost Estimation

-   -Grading (A–F)
+   - Grading (A–F)

 It consumes two JSON inputs:

-1)Conversation JSON → Contains the user message and LLM response
+1. Conversation JSON → Contains the user message and LLM response

-2)Context JSON → Contains context chunks retrieved from a vector database
+2. Context JSON → Contains context chunks retrieved from a vector database

 The system evaluates whether the LLM followed the context, avoided hallucinations, and responded fully and accurately.

 📦 KEY FEATURES

 ✅ Context-aware relevance scoring

 Uses dense embeddings to check how well the LLM response matches the user query + provided context.